pieces-app/cli-agent/README.md

 ```shell
 pip uninstall pieces
 ```
-and don't forget to remove the virtual environment and dist folder
+Don't forget to remove the virtual environment and dist folder